Counselling training FAQs

 I am already a Counsellor on Placement at a Place2Be school.
 Can I stay at my current school?

 Yes, that should be fine as long as you're in a primary school.
 If you are in a secondary you will need to change to a primary.
+Please be aware you will be in a secondary school placement in your second year.

 We run our Child Counselling Skills for Adult Counsellors (Level 5 Certificate) course with two intakes each year:

-- Spring to Summer intake: School placements start in January, with course dates running from March to September.
+Spring to Summer intake: School placements start in January, with course dates running from March to September.

-- Autumn to Winter intake: School placements start in September, with course dates running from November to May.
+Autumn to Winter intake: School placements start in September, with course dates running from November to May.

 There are seven course sessions for the Level 5 Certificate, held once a month.
 Three of these sessions will take place online via Microsoft Teams.
-The locations for in-person sessions depend on placement availability and may include London, Scotland, or Manchester.
+The locations for in-person sessions depend on placement availability and may include London, or Manchester.

 This course setup ensures a blend of online flexibility and in-person engagement across different regions.